 Omega joined Gramps on a journey to Las Vegas, Nevada, in an effort to win enough money at games of chance to move Starling out of the Hell's Kitchen neighborhood of Manhattan to a home in a safer location.
 During their playing of these games of chance, Omega violated his Sreneskian vow of silence on increasingly more numerous occasions.
 Though the two won a small fortune using Omega's limited psychokinetic powers in this manner, Ruby Thursday of the Headmen robbed them.
 Using her powers to make herself resemble a normal woman even as Omega pursued her, attempting to reclaim his and Gramps's small fortune, Ruby was able to delude Las Vegas police into believing Omega to be attacking an innocent person, and the police shot him to his own death.

 Hart, Grant, and Rory involved themselves with the Defenders in an effort to locate Starling after Omega died.
 In the course of ensuing events, even as the Defenders located Starling, Moondragon established a telepathic link with a dying Protarian who had come to Earth, and thus learned Omega's and Starling's true origins.

-When the Defenders and the Protarian confronted him, James-Michael Starling, who refused to believe what he was told or accept the truth about his true origins, declared that he would use the full power of Earth's biosphere against the Defenders and the Protarian for allegedly lying to him.
+When the Defenders and the Protarian confronted him, James-Michael Starling, who refused to believe what he was told or accept the truth about his true origins, declared that he would use the full power of Earth's biosphere against both the Defenders and the Protarian for allegedly lying to him.
 But then Dian Wilkins came forwards, and Starling could not allow her to die--yet he realized to his shock and his horror that once he unleashed his full power, it was indeed too great for him to control.
 Thus, to save Wilkins's life, Starling turned his power inward, burning himself into ashes without harming anyone else.